tfausak/tfausak.github.io/_posts/2015-05-21-scraping-websites-with-haskell.md

 printName Nothing = putStrLn "?"
 ```

+Now that we have all the parts,
-- we can combine all the pieces into a working program
+we can combine them into a complete program.

 ``` hs
 import Control.Monad (forM_)